TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 Download Video/Music/Custom1/Custom2/Custom3/Custom4 are mapped on Ctrl+1/2/3/4/5
 You can also use tab, but honestly who uses that anymore?
 Mouses exist, but anyway, for accessibility, tab usage is complete as well, to ensure full usage of the software by exclusively using a keyboard, just like its fully usable by exclusively using a mouse.

 Ultimately, the goal of this program, is to get users to finish their tasks, on the less possible time.
 To become power users, without **ever** reading documentation or experimenting around.
+No advanced user is born overnight, such needs come up organically.
 Because in the end of the day, a tool usable by all is good, but improving based on the user's powers and requirements - **that** is the ultimate tool.

 ## Why not use other youtube video downloaders?
 They look prettier!
   - Other video downloaders purely download onto .mp4 and .mp3, and are made exclusively for casual use.